akshatkaush/exercise-count/README.md

 # exercise-count
 This projects couts the repetitions of common exercises.
 Here I have provided support for pushups, chinups and squats.
-It can also tell whether you are doing a complete rep or an incomplete repetition.It can be extended to other exercises as well and they can be auto detected by just noting the angles between different joints.
+It can also tell whether you are doing a complete rep or an incomplete repetition.
+It can be extended to other exercises as well and they can be auto detected by just noting the angles between different joints.
 The model is also scalable to multi person estimation.

 Here I used pose_hrnet_w48_384x288 pretrained on COCO dataset with 17 joints.